valgur/surface-normal/README.md

 ## Setup

 Build and install the library.
-Requires CMake and OpenCV.
+Requires CMake 3.11+ and OpenCV 3+.
+Both Python 2 and 3 are supported.
 ```bash
 python setup.py install
 ```